-? lb = $$1.67 \times 10^{-18} \,\mu g \left(\frac{1 \,g}{10^6 \,\mu g}\right) \left(\frac{1 \, lb}{453.6 \,g}\right)$$
+? lb = $$1.67 \times 10^{-18} \, \mu g \left(\frac{1 \, g}{10^6 \, \mu g} \right) \left(\frac{1 \, lb}{453.6 \, g} \right)$$

 The first step in rounding off is to decide which of the numbers in the calculation affect the uncertainty of the answer.
 We can assume that 1.67×10^{-18} μg comes from a measurement, and all measurements are uncertain to some extent.
 Thus 1.67×10^{-18} affects the uncertainty of our answer.
-The 106 number comes from the definition of the metric prefix micro-, so it is exact.
-Because it has no effect on the uncertainty of our answer.
+The 10^6 number comes from the definition of the metric prefix micro-, so it is exact.
+Because it has no effect on the uncertainty of our answer, we will not consider it when we are deciding how to round off our answer.
 The 453.6 comes from a calculation that was rounded off, so it is not exact.
 It affects the uncertainty of our answer and must be considered when we round our answer.

 The second step in rounding off is to consider the degree of uncertainty in each of our inexact values.
 We can determine their relative uncertainties by counting the numbers of significant figures: three in 1.67×10^{-18} and four in 453.6.
-The number of significant figures, which is equal to the number of meaningful digits in a value, reflects the degree of uncertainty in the value (this is discussed more specifically in Study Sheet 2.1).
+The number of significant figures, which is equal to the number of meaningful digits in a value, reflects the degree of uncertainty in the value (this is discussed more specifically in Study Sheet 8.1).
 A larger number of significant figures indicates a smaller uncertainty.

 The final step is to round off our answer to reflect the most uncertain value used in our calculation.
 When an answer is calculated by multiplying or dividing, we round it off to the same number of significant figures as the inexact value with the fewest significant figures.
-For our example, that value is $1.67 \times 10^{-18} \mu g$, with three significant figures, so we round off the calculated result, $3.681657848325 \times 10^{-27}$, to 3.68×10^{-27} .
+For our example, that value is 1.67×10^{-18} μg, with three significant figures, so we round off the calculated result, $3.681657848325 \times 10^{-27}$, to 3.68×10^{-27} .

 The following sample study sheet provides a detailed guide to rounding off numbers calculated using multiplication and division.
 (Addition and subtraction will be covered in the subsequent discussion.)
-Examples 2.4 and 2.5 demonstrate these steps.
+Examples 8.4 and 8.5 demonstrate these steps.